OleksiiPryimak/Sort_old_photos_by_year/README.md

 ## Features

 - **Sort Files by Year**: Organizes images and files based on their creation or modification dates.
-- **Organize All Files**: Moves all files into a `Not Organized` folder, processes them, and sorts them into an `Organized Files` folder with subfolders for images, videos, documents, and other files.
 - **Analyze File Extensions**: Counts and reports the number of files for each unique extension in a specified directory.
 - **User-Friendly GUI**: The application features a clean and intuitive interface with tabs for different functionalities.